 I wouldn’t ask the question if there wasn’t.

 Let’s say behind Door One is extending a career by ten years, working just enough to cover expenses, leaving the 25-years-of-expenses nest egg untouched throughout the all-important first decade.

 Behind Door Two is the alternative.
 Rather than slowing way down to a subsistence earning level for ten years, keep the pedal to the metal to match what you might have earned in those ten years over a much shorter period of time.

 How many years is that?
 In a year of full time work, I can cover the year’s expenses and add another three to four years worth of expenses to our savings.
-Working one more year two times gets us through a couple years while giving us another six to eight years in spending money.
+Working one more year two times puts a couple years behind us while giving us another six to eight years in spending money.
 Plus, if the decade turns out to have positive returns like nearly every decade has (1930s being the exception), we benefit from investing those dollars in the first couple years of that decade.

-This plan — the Door Two plan — is essentially what I have decided to do since I realized we were financially independent just over a year ago.
+This plan — the Door Two plan — is essentially what I have decided to do since I realized we were financially independent in 2014.
 Every time I contemplate an alternative to full time work, I run some numbers through my head and come to the conclusion that I should just keep on keepin’ on a little while longer.